screeps/docs/source/start-areas.md

-title: Start Areas
+title: 开始区域
 ---

-## Novice Areas
+## 新手区

   To allow each player start out in the game and develop a colony without facing veterans of the Screeps world, we’ve devised a system of special temporary sectors for novice players.
 They are marked in green, and the “**Novice Area**” label pops up as you hover the mouse pointer over them.

 ![](img/novice.png)